3lvis/Networking/README.md

 - `Background`: This configuration type is suitable for transferring data files while the app runs in the background.
 A session configured with this object hands control of the transfers over to the system, which handles the transfers in a separate process.
 In iOS, this configuration makes it possible for transfers to continue even when the app itself is suspended or terminated.

-If an iOS app is terminated by the system and relaunched, it retrieves the status of transfers that were in progress at the time of termination.
-This behavior applies only for normal termination of the app by the system.
-If the user terminates the app from the multitasking screen, the system cancels all of the session’s background transfers.
-In addition, the system does not automatically relaunch apps that were forced to quit by the user.
-The user must explicitly relaunch the app before transfers can start over.

 ```swift
 // Default
 let networking = Networking(baseURL: "http://httpbin.org")